MercyObasi/Solving-Maji-Ndogo-water-crisis-/powerbi/documentation/dashboard_overview.md

 ## Project Overview

-This dashboard serves as the central monitoring tool for water access initiatives in Maji Ndogo.
-Using data gathered from field surveys, it highlights where water is available, where issues exist, and the actions required for improvement.
+This dashboard is a strategic monitoring tool commissioned to address the critical water access crisis within the fictional nation of Maji Ndogo.
+The data, though simulated for this ALX project, reflects realistic challenges faced by developing nations.

+**Intended Audience & Use Cases:**

+*   **The President/Provincial Leaders:** The high-level overview provides immediate KPIs on national water access percentage, budget variance, and overall project status for strategic decision-making.
+*   **Field Engineers:** The detailed report pages (linked via navigation) offer granular data on specific well pollution types, infrastructure requirements, and location-specific visit details to guide field operations and resource allocation.

 The primary objectives are:
 1.  **Monitor water access KPIs** at national, provincial, and rural/urban levels.
 2.  **Identify locations** requiring immediate infrastructure upgrades.